Mitacs logo with stylized blue text and an abstract symbol on the left, ending with a green circle containing a blue plus sign.

 You will receive an email notification when a message is available.

-Screenshot of a blue website navigation bar with a mitcs logo on the left and menu options: Start an Application, My Applications, FAQs, Contact Us.
-Messages is highlighted in orange near the top right.
+Screenshot of a website header showing navigation links: Start an Application, My Applications, FAQs, Contact Us, and a language dropdown.
+A user menu labeled Messages is highlighted in the upper right.

 Or in the messages tab for messages on specific projects.